algosup/2024-2025-project-5-bubble-intermarche-team-3/TechnicalSpecifications.md

 During this project, we will use:

-- [Bubble](https://bubble.io/home/): Bubble is a website making tool and a PaaS developed by Bubble Group.
-It can be used by people with limited or no programming experience to make web pages.
+- [Bubble](https://bubble.io/home/): Bubble is a site making tool and a PaaS developed by Bubble Group.
+It can be used by people with limited or no programming experience to make  pages.

 - Bubble pluggins:
-  - Barcode Scanner: A barcode scanner that will allow you to scan from any camera on your device!
+  - Barcode ccanner: A barcode scanner that will allow you to scan from any camera on your device!
 You can choose the camera from a list enumerated from your device and use that to scan barcodes, or alternatively choose 'Front' or 'Back' and allow the plugin to find the correct camera.
   - CSS loading animations: Loading.io's CSS spinner uses CSS Animation to create Loading and Preloading animations.
 There are supported by all modern browsers such as Google Chrome and Mozilla Firefox.
-  - Local Storage & Cookies: Create cookies on the Device Local Storage to store information in a persistent way.
+  - Local storage & Cookies: Create cookies on the Device Local Storage to store information in a persistent way.
-  - API connector: The API connector lets you define your own API calls directly in the Bubble Editor and use them in your app.
+  - API connector: The API connector lets you define your own API calls directly in the Bubble Editor and use them in your application.

 ### 4.2 Naming Conventions